phpbench/phpbench/docs/reports.rst

 ~~~~~~~~~~~~~~~~~

 You can select exactly which columns you need using the ``cols`` option.
 If you make a mistake an exception
-will be thrown showing all the valid possibilities, see the :ref:`columns <generator_table_columns>` reference.
+will be thrown showing all the valid possibilities, see the :ref:`columns <generator_expression_columns>` reference.

 The following examples will make use of this option for brevity.